 Have you ever heard of seasonal affective disorder (SAD)?
-Steward Health Care Family Medicine Physician Montu Patel, MD, explains this form of depression some people, including men, struggle with every winter season.
+Steward Health Care Family Medicine Physician Montu Patel, DO, explains this form of depression some people, including men, struggle with every winter season.

 What is seasonal affective disorder?